 Should I buy a cheap gaming chair?

-If you're after the racing aesthetic, then a cheap gaming chair will absolutely deliver that, but it's what's underneath that faux leather exterior that really counts.
-Going too cheap will mean you get a frame that can't stand the enthusiastic exertions of a heated gaming session or a seat with padding that either offers no support or melts away within months.
+If you're after the racing aesthetic, then a cheap gaming chair will deliver that, but it's what's underneath that faux leather exterior that counts.
+Going too cheap will mean you get a frame that can't stand the active exertions of a heated gaming session or a seat with padding that either offers no support or melts away within months.

 Good furniture is expensive but should last you a few years, so consider it an investment.